 Registers of Enlistment and Carded Medical Records

 U.S. Army records can provide information on both enlisted Indian scouts and Regular Army soldiers.
-Register of Enlistments and Carded Medical Records were records created about many individuals that served in the U.S. Army regardless of nationality.
+The Army created registers of enlistments and carded medical records about many individuals who served regardless of their nationality.

 Registers of Enlistment in the U.S. Army, 1798–1914